18Denis9919/18Denis9919/README.md

 ![intro](MAIN-INTRO.gif)
 ## 📖 About Me
 I'm a novice in Data Science with big interest in how data shapes our lives.
-I'm really curious to all fields where data has big impact.
+I'm really curious to all fields where data has big impact. <br>
-In this profile I'm covering Data Science concepts, programming using mainly Python.
+In this profile I'm covering Data Science concepts, programming using mainly Python. <br>
 I hope you find the things I'm sharing interesting to you!
 ## 🛠️ Tools And Skills
 * **Python**